 Restaurante Lolita: Opened in November 2012, this good restaurant can be found a short distance from Centro on Salida a Celaya 52.
 There is valet parking if you need it.
 They have a large selection of Mexican wines and Mexican specialties from salads, soups, fish, pork, beef and chicken.
 The decor is attractive (very Mexican) and the service great.
 They also had live music the night we were there.

 Bistro Mi Casa: One of the prettiest dining rooms in town, this is a great spot for dinner.
 The outdoor terrace has amazing views of Centro and the Parroquia.
 Don’t miss an evening with Gil Gutierrez, if he is playing, as his music is amazing.
 Good food and great entertainment make for a perfect evening.
 It is located inside the Instituto Allende at Ancha de San Antonio 20.
 For reservations visit the website for the email address.
 It is open for dinner Monday to Thursday and some Friday nights.

 Cafe Firenze: I always enjoy Cafe Firenze.
-They just moved from a contemporary space overlooking the church of San Antonio at San Antonio #2 to a new spot, Recreo #13 in Centro.
+They moved from a contemporary space overlooking the church of San Antonio at San Antonio #2 to a new spot, Recreo #13 in Centro.
 In the past I have enjoyed good wines, service and food.
 The new location is smaller with both indoor and outdoor seating.
 With seven to eight tables make sure to book ahead.
 The salads, pastas, and entrees were really excellent.
 I just had a wonderful grouper entree on my recent trip.

 Nextia/Sky Lounge: Located in the boutique Hotel Nena, this is a sophisticated, sleek restaurant and bar.
 Nextia, downstairs, is a bar and courtyard restaurant.
 The upstairs Skylounge has great views of Centro and the Parroquia.
 A perfect spot to watch the sunset on a beautiful San Miguel night.
 The address is Calle Nueva (Nemesio Diez 10).
 The hotel has six rooms.